 Batons, your relationship with society

-Advice how to behave with respect to the question
+Advice how to behave relating to the question

 Because an example is clearer than a thousand words, I will show you the cards I have drawn on the first of January 2016 for myself to give me information and advice about the year 2016.

 In the same way as you can draw a card for one day, you can lay out a spread for a particular year.
-So this spread is my personnal spread for the year 2016.
+This spread is my personal spread for the year 2016.
 The first card defining the general atmosphere was the Popess.
-The Popess represents the Virtue Faith, so in this context I interpret the card with confidence.
+The Popess represents the Virtue of Faith, so in this context I interpret the card with confidence.
 I conclude that I can have confidence in the year 2016.
-This is confirmed by the overall picture, 3 Trump cards, 2 Coins, 2 Cups, 1 Sword and 2 Batons, a very well balanced overall picture.
+This is confirmed by the overall picture, 3 Trump cards, 2 Coins, 2 Cups, 1 Sword and 2 Batons, a very well-balanced overall picture.
 There are 3 court cards against 4 pip cards, where we should expect respectively 2 and 5 cards.
-So the court cards are over represented, indicating that my relations with other people will be important in the coming year.
-This is further emphasized by the fact that two of the court cards are Knights, so good communications with other people will be important.
+The court cards are over-represented, indicating that my relations with other people will be important in the coming year.
+This is further emphasized by the fact that two of the court cards are Knights, so good communications with other people will be essential.
 The number 5 appears twice, indicating changes taking place during the year.

 The influences working on the background are the 3 and 4 of Batons.
 In a general way, materially I will encounter growing energy, an energy that is supported by stable spiritual energy sources.
-As a foreground influence on my daily lify we see the 5 of Cups indicating an event that will change in my relations with my family and friends.
-The Sun that shines brightly in the foreground indicates an important event strongly influencing in a positive way my values and behavior.
+As a foreground influence on my daily life, we see the 5 of Cups indicating an event that might indicate a change in my relations with my family and friends.
+The Sun that shines brightly in the foreground indicates an event strongly influencing positively my values and behavior.

 The 4 cards representing relationships are dominated by court cards, that is highly significant.
-The card dealing with myself is the Knight of Coins, so it is highly probable that I will have very important news concerning myself during the year.
-My relations with my family and friends is represented by the Fool, so these relations might change in a completely new direction, that confirms the presence of the 5 of Cups on position 4.
+The card dealing with me, is the Knight of Coins, so it is highly probable that I will have important news concerning myself during the year.
+My relations with my family and friends is represented by the Fool, so these relations might change in a wholly new direction.
+That confirms the presence of the 5 of Cups on position 4.
 My relations with other people are represented by the Knight of Cups.
-I interpret this here that I will communicate a lot with the outside world, and this communigation will give me new friends.
-Finally the Page of Coins on the place of the Batons indicates me that my children (page = child and coins = I) will take an important place in the way how I interact with society.
+I interpret this here that I will communicate a lot with the outside world, and this communication will give me new friends.
+Finally, the Page of Coins on the place of the Batons indicates me that my children (page = child and coins = I) will take an essential place in the way how I interact with society.

 The 5 of Swords finally advices me to change my attitude towards other people, to be open, to listen and to learn from them.